Zika Virus - Overview

 • Immunocompromised individuals

-• Women planning to become pregnant or who are already pregnant
+• Women planning pregnancy or already pregnant

 Symptoms

-Severe complications, although rare, can be extremely dangerous:
+Serious complications, though rare, are extremely dangerous:

 These severe symptoms require immediate medical intervention.